 Fit: Adidas boots run a bit on the wide side.
 They aren’t technically wide boots or anything like that but they seem to be more accommodating to people with medium feet to semi-wide.
-Even with my D/E width feet there is still a little room on each side of the widest point of my feet.
+Even with my D/E width feet, there is still a little room on each side of the widest point of my feet.
 I found that the sizing changed a little bit this year.
-Before I felt like the 2017 line of Adidas boots fit was between an 8.5 and 9.
+Before I felt like the 2017 line of Adidas boots fit was between 8.5 and 9.
 It was kind of like an 8.75.
 This year it seems like it got about 1/4 bigger inside so the 8.5 is a perfect fit for me this year where normally I’m a size 9 with most other boots out there.
 So with most sizing, like in the US, go down 1/2 size.
 I have heard from multiple people outside of the US that UK sizing is true so you don’t have to size down.

 Flex: The Adidas Acerra has a pretty stiff flex that’s not quite pinning the dial against the stiff side of the scale but it’s definitely leaning pretty far over.
 8 out of 10 seems about right to us.

 Comfort: Really comfortable and like I said before with the change to the liner the fit changed.
 The 2017 Adidas boots fit better in size 9 for me but the 2018 line would have been much better with an 8.5 for me.
 All the little pressure point issues I had with the Tactical ADV went away when I sized down from 9 to 8.5 and it fit almost perfect.
 This would probably be the same for the Adidas Acerra ADV.

 Flex Retention: The Adidas Acerra is a huge improvement over the old Blauvelt and Energy Boost model.
 It’s got a great articulating cuff that really helps the boot retain it’s flex better than before.
 It’s right there with the Tactical ADV now.